SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     including important milestones.

     * The ``unavailable`` argument indicates that the declaration isn't available on the specified platform.
+      This argument can't be used when specifying Swift version availability.
-    * The ``introduced`` argument indicates the first version of the specified platform in which the declaration was introduced.
+    * The ``introduced`` argument indicates the first version of the specified platform or language in which the declaration was introduced.
       It has the following form:

       .. syntax-outline::

           introduced: <#version number#>

-      The *version number* consists of one or more positive integers, separated by periods.
+      The *version number* consists of one to three positive integers, separated by periods.
-    * The ``deprecated`` argument indicates the first version of the specified platform in which the declaration was deprecated.
+    * The ``deprecated`` argument indicates the first version of the specified platform or language in which the declaration was deprecated.
       It has the following form:

       .. syntax-outline::

           deprecated: <#version number#>

-      The optional *version number* consists of one or more positive integers, separated by periods.
+      The optional *version number* consists of one to three positive integers, separated by periods.
       Omitting the version number indicates that the declaration is currently deprecated, without giving any information about when the deprecation occurred.
       If you omit the version number, omit the colon (``:``) as well.
-    * The ``obsoleted`` argument indicates the first version of the specified platform in which the declaration was obsoleted.
+    * The ``obsoleted`` argument indicates the first version of the specified platform or language in which the declaration was obsoleted.
-      When a declaration is obsoleted, it's removed from the specified platform and can no longer be used.
+      When a declaration is obsoleted, it's removed from the specified platform or language and can no longer be used.
       It has the following form:

       .. syntax-outline::

           obsoleted: <#version number#>

-      The *version number* consists of one or more positive integers, separated by periods.
+      The *version number* consists of one to three positive integers, separated by periods.
     * The ``message`` argument is used to provide a textual message that's displayed by the compiler when emitting a warning or error about the use of a deprecated or obsoleted declaration.
       It has the following form: